2016 Governor’s Awards in the Humanities

 6:30 Reception | 7:15 Dinner and Governor’s Award Presentations

-The Governor’s Awards in the Humanities will be conferred upon three leaders in recognition of their public actions, grounded in an appreciation of the humanities, to enhance civic life in the Commonwealth.
+The Governor’s Awards in the Humanities were conferred upon three leaders in recognition of their public actions, grounded in an appreciation of the humanities, to enhance civic life in the Commonwealth.

 A tireless activist and leader who has worked to ensure equal access to programs that educate and inspire, Frieda Garcia has enhanced scores of Boston-area organizations including United South End Settlements, The Boston Foundation, and the Isabella Stewart Gardner Museum.